-A mixed bag of new camping and outdoor kit this time around – with everything from a clever all-terrain trolley (to help you move the rest of your camping gear) and a magic straw that makes nasty water drinkable to a material that keeps you fresh-smelling.
+A mixed bag of new camping and outdoor kit this time around – with everything from a clever all-terrain trolley (to help you move the rest of your camping gear) to a magic straw that makes nasty water drinkable.
 Read on…

 Those wheels are exciting.
 They’re made to cope with any terrain, so you can wheel picnics to the beach, barbecues through woods and tents and provisions through muddy festival fields.
 It weighs only 6kg and can carry up to 60kg (a bit less on very soft ground).

 Designed in London, the HandiMoova uses patented Camba technology, hemispherical wheels mounted on separate, inclined floating axles.
 Great for gardeners, and even works up and down steps!
 Costs around £75.

 This is a range of nicely made stainless steel, vacuum-insulated flasks in a range of size and shapes, with a choice of lids to suit sippers, gluggers or straw-suckers.
 Claimed to keep things hot for up to 12 hours and cold for up to 24.
 And they certainly work well.

 There are two useful flasks for soups or stews, with wide openings, a couple of ones designed for coffee (better than taking those unrecyclable cups from the coffee shop!) and plenty of options for water.
 We were sent the Growler to have a look at and one of the coffee flasks, which had a good fully-opening fliptop (so no nose-banging!).
 The Growler is a giant 1.9l flask designed for carrying your craft beer.
 There are pint tumblers and smaller versions, plus lids if you need them.

 Prices range from around £16 to around £50 for the Growler.